Sikivu Hutchinson

-Sikivu Hutchinson is an American author, playwright and director.
+Sikivu Hutchinson is an American author, playwright, director, and musician.
 Her multi-genre work explores feminism, gender justice, racial justice, LGBTQIA+ rights, humanism and atheism.
-She is the author of Humanists in the Hood: Unapologetically Black, Feminist, and Heretical (2020), White Nights, Black Paradise (2015), Godless Americana: Race and Religious Rebels (2013), Moral Combat: Black Atheists, Gender Politics, and the Values Wars (2011), and Imagining Transit: Race, Gender, and Transportation Politics in Los Angeles (Travel Writing Across the Disciplines) (2003).
+She is the author of Humanists in the Hood: Unapologetically Black, Feminist, and Heretical (2020); White Nights, Black Paradise (2015); Godless Americana: Race and Religious Rebels (2013); Moral Combat: Black Atheists; Gender Politics, and the Values Wars (2011); and Imagining Transit: Race, Gender, and Transportation Politics in Los Angeles (Travel Writing Across the Disciplines) (2003).
 Her plays include "White Nights, Black Paradise", "Rock 'n' Roll Heretic" and "Narcolepsy, Inc.".
+"Rock 'n' Roll Heretic" was among the 2023 Lambda Literary award LGBTQ Drama finalists.
 Moral Combat is the first book on atheism to be published by an African-American woman.
 In 2013 she was named Secular Woman of the year and was awarded Foundation Beyond Belief's 2015 Humanist Innovator award.
 She was also a recipient of Harvard's 2020 Humanist of the Year award.

 Early life and education

 Her grandfather Earl Hutchinson Sr. and father Earl Ofari Hutchinson are both authors.
 Hutchinson graduated from New York University with a Ph.D. in Performance Studies in 1999.